btskinner/neh/index.md

 NEH-funded projects certainly cannot be fully described by a single financial metric.
-That said, it remains a worthwhile goal to investigate the distribution of NEH awards to make sure that all those living in the United States have an equitable chance to take part in [the full growth of a truly great society.](https://www.neh.gov/about/history)"
+That said, it remains a worthwhile goal to investigate the distribution of NEH awards to make sure that all those living in the United States have an equitable chance to take part in "[the full growth of a truly great society.](https://www.neh.gov/about/history)"

 ## Links to all state figures